julien-deramond/bootstrap-automatic-releases/README.md

 - Remove `dist` directory and add it to `.gitignore` ([c0797cb](https://github.com/julien-deramond/bootstrap-automatic-releases/commit/c0797cb743c6f6b839b451d66a84a558871f9c3a))
 - Add eslint ignore rule `eslint-disable-line import/no-unresolved` to `/js/tests/integration/bundle.js` to fix `npm run lint` without having to build the library ([6d959ab](https://github.com/julien-deramond/bootstrap-automatic-releases/commit/6d959ab51cf97644e512e99e71f0b8b6aa1605f7))
+- Change `npm run docs` to add an extra `npm run dist` command so that `/docs/5.3/customize/css-variables` can be built (it embeds the content of the dist CSS built file)
 - Adapt BrowserStack workflow (not done here because it requires a BrowserStack account)